A Mighty Fortress (wargame): Publication history

 In 2011, Excalibre Games acquired the rights to this game and published a new edition.

 The GMT game Here I Stand (2006, revised edition 2017) covers the same subject matter and period, and acknowledges its debt to A Mighty Fortress.

 Reception

+In Issue 23 of the British wargaming magazine Perfidious Albion, Bob Campbell found that the historical religious aspects of the time period were simplified so much as to make them meaningless.
+"The sad truth is that Theological Debates as such had little effect — Protestantism spread by pamphlet, and was combatted by Catholic reform in those regions where the temporal power had not gone over to Reform.
+Where princes had gone Lutheran along with their people, there was no chance of reconversion (within the time period of the game.)"